A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

 \tikzexternaldisable

 \tikzexternalenable

-The first planning scenario is illustrated in Figure~\ref{j1:fig:parking_example}, where the objective of the path planner is to plan a parking maneuver from a randomly selected initial state \mbox{$z_I\in\mathbb Z_d$} to a fixed goal state $z_G\in\mathbb Z_d$.
-In Figure~\ref{j1:fig:parking_example}, the goal position of the axle of the semitrailer $(x_{3,G},y_{3,G})$ is illustrated by the white cross inside the blue rectangle, where the white arrow specifies its goal orientation $\theta_{3,G}$.
-The initial position of the axle of the semitrailer $(x_{3,I},y_{3,I})$ is uniformly sampled from two different 20 m $\times$ 15 m rectangles on each side of the goal location and the initial orientation of the semitrailer $\theta_{3,I}$ is randomly selected from six different initial orientations, as depicted in Figure~\ref{j1:fig:parking_example}.
+In all simulations, the lattice planner was able to find an optimal path ($\gamma=1$) to the goal within the allowed planning time of 60 s (max: 40 s).
+A statistical evaluation of the simulation results from one thousand Monte Carlo simulations are provided in Figure~\ref{j1:fig:eval_planner_tt}, where the planning time (Figure~\ref{j1:fig:eval_planner_planning_time_tt}), and the level of suboptimality $\Delta J_D$ (Figure~\ref{j1:fig:eval_planner_obj_cs}) between the cost $J_D$ for a specific $\gamma$ and the optimal cost $J_D^*$ for each planning experiment are plotted.
+In the box plots, the red central mark of each bar is the median, the bottom and top edges of the boxes indicate the 25th and 75th percentiles, respectively, and the whiskers extends to the most extreme data points.

-In all experiments, the lattice planner was able to find an optimal path ($\gamma=1$) to the goal within the allowed planning time of 60 s (max: 40 s).
-A statistical evaluation of the simulation results from one thousand Monte Carlo experiments are provided in Figure~\ref{j1:fig:eval_planner_tt}, where the planning time (Figure~\ref{j1:fig:eval_planner_planning_time_tt}), and the level of suboptimality $\Delta J_D$ (Figure~\ref{j1:fig:eval_planner_obj_cs}) between the cost $J_D$ for a specific $\gamma$ and the optimal cost $J_D^*$ for each planning experiment are plotted.
-In the box plots, the red central mark of each bar is the median, the bottom and top edges of the boxes indicate the 25th and 75th percentiles, respectively, and the whiskers extends to the most extreme data points where outliers are not presented.
+As can be seen in Figure~\ref{j1:fig:eval_planner_planning_time_tt}, the planning time is drastically increasing with decreasing $\gamma$.
+For most of the problems, a feasible solution to the goal with $\gamma=2$ was found within $0.7$ s, while a median planning time of \mbox{13 s} was needed to find an optimal solution with $\gamma = 1$.
+In Figure~\ref{j1:fig:eval_planner_obj_tt}, the quality of the produced solution in terms of level of suboptimality $\Delta J_D$ as a function of $\gamma$ is displayed.
+For $\gamma\geq 1$, the provided theoretical guarantee is that the cost for a feasible solution $J_D$ satisfies $J_D \leq \gamma J_D^*$, where $J_D^*$ denotes the optimal cost.
+For all iterations of the ARA$^*$, the median level of suboptimality is $0$ \% and the extreme values for large $\gamma$ are about $5$ \%.
+For this scenario, it is clear that the guaranteed upper bound of $\gamma$-suboptimality is a conservative bound.

 \tikzexternaldisable

 \tikzexternalenable